 Cohort of Swedish Men - COSM

-In 2008, a second questionnaire was sent to all members of the Cohort of Swedish Men who were still alive, 37,861.
+In 2008, a second questionnaire was sent to all members of the Cohort of Swedish Men who were still alive, 37,861 men.
 The 2008 Health questionnaire collected information on general health status, disease diagnoses, current weight, height, waist and hip circumferences, dental health, medication use, sleep habits, urine and bowel habits, family history of selected diseases, stress, and social support.
-The response rate were 78% and there are 29,503 valid answers.
+The response rate were 78% resulting in 29,503 valid answers.

-An additional third questionnaire was sent in 2009 to those cohort members who completed the 2008 Health questionnaire, and a 90% response rate.
-The 2009 Life style questionnaire collected information on diet and alcohol intake, dietary supplements, smoking, physical activity, and sun habits.
+An additional third questionnaire was sent in 2009 to those cohort members who completed the 1997 questionnaire, 29,068 men and a 90% response rate.
+The 2009 Life style questionnaire collected information on diet and alcohol intake (132-item FFQ), dietary supplements, smoking, physical activity, and sun habits.
 After removing invalid answers there were 26,156 participants left.

-The Cohort of Swedish Men will be extended with information on polymorphisms in low risk genes during 2020.
-Numbers are pending but approximately 30,000 participants are included.
+The Cohort of Swedish Men will be extended with information about genetic variation/GWAS-data during 2020, numbers are pending but approximately 32,000 participants are included.
 This will facilitate studies of genetic susceptibility and of interplay/interactions between lifestyle factors and genes in the development of chronic diseases.
 For more information you are welcome to contact the SIMPLER office.